arqex/freezer/README.md

 var state = freezer.get();

-// Listen to changes in the state freezer.on('update', function( newValue ){
+// Listen to changes in the state freezer.on('update', function( currentState, prevState ){
-    // New value will have the new state for your app console.log( 'I was updated' );
+    // currentState will have the new state for your app
+    // prevState contains the old state, in case you need
+    // to do some comparisons
+    console.log( 'I was updated' );
 });